If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 If the other party is not fulfilling their financial responsibility, consider seeking legal action.
 Consult with an attorney specializing in real estate law to explore your options for holding the other party accountable.

 Document preparation and storage is a crucial part of tax filing for homeowners.
-Some of the important documents include:
+Some of the important documents you may need include:

-If you’re hiring a tax professional to help you and the co-buyer of the home file your taxes, you can share these documents securely through the trustworthy system by adding them as a “collaborator”.
+If you’re hiring a tax professional to help you and the co-owner(s) of the home file your taxes, you can share these documents through Trustworthy's SecureLinks™.
+The Family Operating System® creates a unique link to your file or data, letting you choose how long the link stays active and who can access it.

 We’d love to hear from you!
 Feel free to email us with any questions, comments, or suggestions for future article topics.